ratulb/solana_program_and_rust_client/README.md

 We sum up the minimum rent exemption lamports and transaction cost([fee_for_message](https://github.com/ratulb/solana_counter_program/blob/cc994bbe581a0e4fa0da0eb40840982586071594/client/src/client.rs#L206)) and do ourselves a lamports [airdrop](https://github.com/ratulb/solana_counter_program/blob/cc994bbe581a0e4fa0da0eb40840982586071594/client/src/client.rs#L214-L216).
 Airdrop request would [not hit the network](https://github.com/ratulb/solana_counter_program/blob/cc994bbe581a0e4fa0da0eb40840982586071594/client/src/client.rs#L131) if the payer account has sufficient lamports to provide for the transaction cost and minimum rent exemption amount required for the counter account to stay afloat(aka rent free!).

-At the end, after jumping all these hoops, we [send our account setup transaction across](https://github.com/ratulb/solana_counter_program/blob/cc994bbe581a0e4fa0da0eb40840982586071594/client/src/client.rs#L218-L222) to the network and keep our fingers crossed - hoping that our transaction would go through.

-We get back a transaction [signature](https://docs.rs/solana-sdk/latest/solana_sdk/signature/struct.Signature.html)!
-Much awaited sweet fruit.
+At the end, we [send our account setup transaction across](https://github.com/ratulb/solana_counter_program/blob/cc994bbe581a0e4fa0da0eb40840982586071594/client/src/client.rs#L218-L222) to the network and We get back a transaction [signature](https://docs.rs/solana-sdk/latest/solana_sdk/signature/struct.Signature.html)!
 We can make use of the signature to find out the transaction status, if we want.
-But I am way too tired.
-I leave it at that - ignore the signature!

-Hey look - the transaction has gone through and account got created!
-Holy crap, looks like solana is a jolly good fellow!
+Here we are just ignoring the returned signature.

 ### Check if the counter on-chain program has been deployed